narremgen/narremgen/README.md

 ```
 topic, advice, and mapping tables in csv format and generated texts
 and two subdirectories containing generated batched texts + csv files
+plus directories for variants with statistics + chaptered tex files
 ```

 ## Warning